DocuClipper logo

 Mid-sized businesses building an AP operating system from scratch, especially if they want payments, approvals, and corporate cards in one place.
 Also firms that invoice internationally and want global payment rails included.
 If that matches your operation, Bill.com is a reasonable pick, and the comparison isn't really extraction-to-extraction.

-DocuClipper starts at $20/month with unlimited users; scales by pages processed.
+DocuClipper starts at $20/mo with unlimited users; scales by pages processed.
 Bill.com typically starts around $45/user/month, with approval-workflow and payment features gated behind higher tiers.
-For a firm of 5 bookkeepers doing extraction-only work, that's roughly $20/mo vs $225+/mo before add-ons.
+For a firm of 5 bookkeepers doing capture-and-approval work, that's roughly $20/mo vs $225+/mo before add-ons.

 Keep the extraction, drop the AP platform overhead.